Mișu Benvenisti: Communist turn

 Benvenisti claims that, on August 22, 1944, government officials rushed him to the Sturdza Palace on Calea Victoriei, asking him to urgently send a message to the "world's Jewish organizations", and, through them, the Churchill war ministry, announcing that Romania was ready to surrender.
 He reports that he declined, prompting one bureaucrat to comment: "That Mr [Wilhelm] Filderman is more of a patriot than you are."
 These alleged events were closely followed by the coup of August 23, which deposed the Antonescus and denounced the Axis alliance.
 From that moment on, Zionists were again allowed to organize in the open.
-Benvenisti returned to public life with an essay detailing his contribution to Jewish life and Zionist politics during the previous three years.
+Benvenisti, who had reopened his lawyer's practice in January 1945, from an address on Carol Boulevard, also returned to publishing.
+He produced an essay detailing his own contribution to Jewish life and Zionist politics during the previous three years.
 It was published over three issues of Viața Evreească weekly, and then as a booklet.
 Viața Evreească was a joint venture between Benvenisti and Mendel H. Bady, but did not survive for long.

 Like Cohen, Wilhelm Filderman and Zissu, Benvenisti was reassigned a seat on the WJC Romanian Committee.
 It elected him a local vice president, alongside Schwefelberg, Eduard Manolescu, and Bernard Rohrlich.
 The PER was soon reestablished; he and Wilhelm Fischer were co-opted by Zissu to serve as its vice presidents.
 Benvenisti formed a Mixed Judicial Commission, which represented Zionist and non-Zionist parties and organizations, in a common effort to undo the antisemitic legacy and obtain increased rights for Jews.
 Together with Wilhelm Fischer and Schwefelberg, he presented WJC demands to Gheorghe Vlădescu-Răcoasa, the Romanian Secretary for National Minorities.
 Cohen places him among the PER group leaders attending a meeting with PNȚ leaders, including Maniu, "around October 1944".
 The Zionists wanted Maniu's support for overturning all antisemitic legislation; they were largely disappointed, in that Maniu endorsed positive discrimination in favor of the "Romanian element".
 Also according to Cohen, in May–July 1945 WJC pressed for a merger between the PER and the UER, with Zissu as honorary president, Wilhelm Filderman as active chairman, and Benvenisti as co-chairman.